Engineer1999/Air-Bird/README.md

 > 3.)
 Migration to Firebase.

 > 4.)
-Adding reward system for the best contributor.
+Adding reward system for the best contributor!